 - 1. The instructor sends the recommendation for suspension to the Registrar's Office. - 2.
-The student is notified in writing by the Registrar's Office that he/she needs to withdraw from the course prior to the deadline for withdrawing from a class with a "W" or they will receive an "FIW" for the course.
+The Registar's Office sends an e-mail notifying the student that he/she needs to withdraw from the course prior to the deadline for withdrawing from a class with a "W" or they will receive an "FIW" for the course.